vaadin/flow/flow-tests/test-mixed/README.md

 `test-mixed` is a module that test maven builds in all modes.
-At the same time checks that the application can be deployed with a custom context in the container, custom servlet path and custom route.
+At the same time it checks that the application can be deployed with a custom context in the container, custom servlet path and custom route.

 The module has different maven build files per each mode combination.